google/google-cloud-datastore-quadruple/src/README.md

 pseudo-language defined via set of [m4](https://en.wikipedia.org/wiki/M4_(computer_language)) macros.

-For each supported language -- currently Java and Python -- a set of macro definitions is provided to convert the constructs used in `QuadrupleBuilder.m4` to an appropriate construct in the target language.
+For each supported language -- currently Java, Python and C++ -- a set of macro definitions is provided to convert the constructs used in `QuadrupleBuilder.m4` to an appropriate construct in the target language.
 A `Makefile` rule takes these macro definitions and `QuadrupleBuilder.m4` and generates the actual